Dota-Explorer/Dota-Explorer/README.md

 ### Message to the Dota Developer:
 If you have ANY suggestions or complaints about my activity on Dota2-Gameplay tracker, please just let me know in ANY way possible.<br/>

+How many hours did I spend editing Liqupedia, compiling reports on Github, and what did I get in return?
+Not only are your matches completely unbalanced, but people who play terribly have the power to send others to LP and reduce their behavior scores for "[playing not good enough](https://github.com/ValveSoftware/Dota2-Gameplay/issues/32577)".

+And the worst thing is that at the same time people do not receive Low Priority for [breaking their own items and endless runs to the enemy base](https://github.com/ValveSoftware/Dota2-Gameplay/issues/32730).

+BTW, Despite the limitations on collecting match data from Immortal Draft, this is happening automatically right now thanks to a [vulnerability](https://github.com/ValveSoftware/Dota2-Gameplay/issues/32720).

 ##

 My goal?
 To make the game better.<br/>